ajh17/QML-Producer_Consumer/README.md

 # QML-Producer-Consumer

-My experiments with Qt and QML using Producers and Consumers.
+Experimentations with QML and Qt's threads and timers.

-#####Includes:
-- QThread
-- QMutex
-- QMutexLocker
-- QTimer
-- QVariant